1990eam/increase-api/README.md

 I didn't know how to handle the 500 Internal Server errors but they lead me to think that I should fetch the file.txt once and then consult Client data on demand rather than building the whole DB at once and hitting the Client endpoint many times in a short period of time.

+I also wanted to host the API on Heroku to avoid running it on local host, but the Heroku service seemed to be down at the moment and was not letting me push to Heroku master.

 # Ruby / Rails installation